Skip to content

 Yeats

 In 1929, he stayed at Thoor Ballylee for the last time.
-Much of the remainder of his life was outside Ireland, but he did lease a house, Riversdale in the Dublin suburb of Rathfarnham from 1932.
+Much of his life was outside Ireland, but he did lease a house, Riversdale, in the Dublin suburb of Rathfarnham from 1932.
 He wrote prolifically through the final years of his life, publishing poetry, plays and prose.
-In 1938 he attended the Abbey for the last time to see the premiere of his play Purgatory.
-The Autobiographies of William Butler Yeats was published on that same year.
+In 1938, he attended the Abbey for the last time to see the premiere of his play Purgatory.
+The Autobiographies of William Butler Yeats was published in that same year.

-After suffering from a variety of illnesses for a number of years, Yeats died at the Hôtel Idéal Séjour, in Menton, France on January 28, 1939, at age 73.
+After suffering from a variety of illnesses for several years, Yeats died at the Hôtel Idéal Séjour in Menton, France, on 28 January 1939, at age 73.
 The last poem he wrote was the Arthurian-themed The Black Tower.

-Yeats’s wished to be buried in Drumecliff at his hometown in County Sligo.
-He was first buried at Roquebrune but then his body was exhumed and moved there in September 1948.
-His grave is considered a famous attraction in Sligo where many people come to visit.
-The epitaph written on his tombstone is the last line in one of his poems titled Under Ben Bulben and reads “Cast a cold eye on life, on death; horsemen, pass by!”.
-The County is also home to a statue and memorial building in Yeats’s honour.
+Yeats wished to be buried in Drumecliff, his hometown in County Sligo.
+He was first buried at Roquebrune, but then his body was exhumed and moved there in September 1948.
+His grave is considered a famous attraction in Sligo, which many people visit.
+The epitaph on his tombstone is the last line in one of his poems, Under Ben Bulben and reads, “Cast a cold eye on life, on death; horsemen, pass by!”.
+The County also has a statue and memorial building in Yeats’s honour.

-2 commments on “The Revolutionary Life of W. B. Yeats
+2 comments on "The Revolutionary Life of W. B. Yeats"

 Leave a comment